October 1, 2025

 Sam George

 Do you really need another page?
-I have caught myself asking this to a lot of my website design clients.
-And more recently I am seeing a lot of designers ask themselves this when it comes to their portfolio websites.
-It might sound lazy and crazy.
-But why does someone visiting your portfolio website need click into another page to get information that you want them to know?
-Why should they do work?
+I have caught myself asking this to a lot of website design clients.
+And more recently I see many designers ask themselves this for their portfolios.
+Why make visitors click through another page to get important information?

 Score: 8.4/10